“Saturn’s action is to condense aqueous

 “What are you saying?
 You’d ply her for my sake,” she shouted, picking righteously at the barrette above her left ear.
 “You must be…I really thought you were smarter than this.”

 “No, hey—of course not.
 Anyway, what was I supposed to do, tell her to kiss off altogether?
 That would have flipped her out for sure.
-I mean, she’s a doll and all, but kind of desperate, you know?
+I mean, she’s kind of desperate, you know?
 All hung up on her art and making it big here.
 What’s worse, she’s a lousy cook, Moon.
 A chick like that can bring out the worst in a guy.”

 “So I see…”